lindsayfowers/overtime_app/README.md

 - X Icons from glyphicon
 - X Update the styles for forms

-## Refactor To Do's:
+## To Do's:
-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # all characters have to be a number
+  # exactly 10 characters